carlosp420/nymphalidae_diversification/MS_revised.md

 correct.
-We wanted to study the effects of phylogenetic uncertainty on estimation of net diversification rate shifts and therefore selected 1000 random genus-level trees from the posterior distribution (MultiMEDUSA, supp. mat.
+We wanted to study the effects of phylogenetic uncertainty on estimation of net diversification rate shifts and therefore selected 1000 random genus-level trees from the posterior distribution of the Bayesian run from Wahlberg et al.,
+      2009 [@wahlberg2009] (MultiMEDUSA, supp. mat.
 5).
 We calculated a new MCC tree from the selection of trees, ran MEDUSA and MultiMEDUSA on the selection of 1000 trees and summarized the estimated changes in net diversification rates for nodes across all trees.